-- whilst taking part in any school-organised or school-related activity - travelling to and from school - whilst wearing the school uniform - where behaviour in and outside school may be considered criminal in nature or risks bringing the school into disrepute
+- whilst taking part in any school-organised or school-related activity - travelling to and from school - whilst wearing the school uniform - where behaviour in and outside school may be considered criminal in nature or risks bringing the school into disrepute - if misbehaviour could have repercussions for the orderly running of the school or that could adversely affect the reputation of the school.

-The school will seek to support students when appropriate by making referrals to multi-agencies and by offering internal support.
+The school will seek to support students when appropriate by making referrals to multiagencies and by offering internal support.